-There are many watch owners who have never had to wind a watch in their life.
+Many watch owners have never had to wind a watch in their life.
 The “quartz revolution” of the 1970s changed the entire industry and threatened to make the wound mechanical watch a relic of the past.
 In the 1980s, digital watches rose in popularity, making old-fashioned timepieces seem out of touch.
 While a quartz watch runs on a battery, an automatic watch uses the movement of your wrist to power the mechanism.

-A watch winder is a box or container with holders for one or more automatic watches.
-When you aren’t wearing your watch, you place it in the box and the watch winder does its magic.
+A watch winder is a box or container with holders for more automatic watches.
+When you aren’t wearing your watch, you place it in the box, and the watch winder does its magic.
 The motion of the winder mimics the motion of a human wrist so that the watch is constantly storing energy.

 It’s a basic rule of fashion, though, that what once was old will become new again, and the mechanical watch is currently riding a wave of popularity.
 It makes sense, as mechanical watches are well-crafted, stylish, and reliable.

-The only problem is, in our current age of technology, even the most retro-loving watch aficionado doesn’t want a timepiece that winds down and stops telling time.
+In our current age of technology, the only problem is that even the most retro-loving watch aficionado doesn’t want a timepiece that winds down and stops telling time.